pan-x-c/AgentScope/examples/agentic_rl/react_agent/README.md

-# RL Training Example with Trinity-RFT
+# Agent Learning Tutorial with Trinity-RFT and AgentScope

-[Trinity-RFT](https://github.com/modelscope/Trinity-RFT) is a flexible, general-purpose framework for reinforcement fine-tuning (RFT) of large language models (LLMs).
+> [Trinity-RFT](https://github.com/modelscope/Trinity-RFT) is a flexible, general-purpose framework for reinforcement fine-tuning (RFT) of large language models (LLMs).
 It provides high compatibility with agent frameworks and supports training agents without code modification.

 In this example, we demonstrate how to train an agent built by AgentScope in Trinity-RFT.

 ## Preparation